orbeon/orbeon-forms-doc/Creating a production WAR.md

 - in `WEB-INF/web.xml`:
   - remove all `<servlet>`, `<servlet-mapping>`, `<filter`, and `<filter-mapping>` which refer to eXist

-If you don't need an eXist database at all, in `properties-local.xml`, add:
+If you don't need an eXist database at all, in `properties-local.xml`, add the following to fully disable the eXist persistence implementation.:

 ```xml
 <property as="xs:boolean" name="oxf.fr.persistence.exist.active"                            value="false"/>
 ```

-This disables the eXist persistence implementation.

 Then set a property to select the persistence implementation you are using, for example, for SQL Server: